-The BSGP Ph.D. program is a full time program of studies and as such, a Ph.D. student's primary commitment is to the completion of his or her degree.
+Any student receiving departmental stipend support is expected to complete the PhD on a full time basis.
+The BSGP and other Ph.D. programs are full-time programs of study.
+As such, a Ph.D. student's primary commitment is to the completion of his or her degree.
 It is recognized that occasions may arise when a student will need to seek additional employment or be involved in other non-related professional activities.
 Such employment or activities, however, should not impede the student's progress toward his or her degree.
 Students requiring additional financial assistance are strongly encouraged to contact the BSGP Director and Office of Graduate Studies to identify additional financial resources (see "Financial Assistance" above).

-- Under full time student status (both M.S. and Ph.D.), no additional employment may be held within the University or University affiliates with the exception of TA/GA/RA/PA appointments in accordance with policies set by the Office of Graduate Studies. - Any outside employment, including additional TA/GA/PA appointments beyond the initial one, is strongly discouraged during the first year of studies for full time students. - Because the student's primary responsibility is to progress in the degree program, all additional employment (internal or outside) is considered secondary.
-Outside activities will be deemed excessive when, in the judgment of the Research Mentor, Committee on Studies, or BSGP Steering Committee, they are of an extent which interferes with the student's progress toward completing the degree. - Students must keep their Research Mentor and the BSGP Director informed in writing of the nature and extent of all outside employment or substantial professional activities. - Outside activities must not significantly conflict with classes, research responsibilities, RA/TA responsibilities, or other assigned duties and commitments.
+- Under full time student status, no additional employment may be held within the University or University affiliates with the exception of TA/GA/RA/PA appointments in accordance with policies set by the Office of Graduate Studies. - Any outside employment, including additional TA/GA/PA appointments beyond the initial one, is strongly discouraged during the first year of studies for full time students. - Because the student's primary responsibility is to progress in the degree program, all additional employment (internal or outside) is considered secondary.
+Outside activities will be deemed excessive when, in the judgment of the Research Mentor, Committee on Studies, PhD program Steering Committee, they are of an extent which interferes with the student's progress toward completing the degree. - Students must keep their Research Mentor and the PhD Director informed in writing of the nature and extent of all outside employment or substantial professional activities. - Outside activities must not significantly conflict with classes, research responsibilities, RA/TA responsibilities, or other assigned duties and commitments.

 - Great care should be taken to avoid a conflict of interest situation in carrying out any type of consultant, research or other employment activity.
-The student must disclose any potential conflict of interest to the BSGP Director. - Except in cases specifically approved in writing by the President authorizing official University involvement, the student in undertaking such employment shall act as an individual and not as an agent of the University and shall not use the name of the University or official University stationery in connection with such work.
+The student must disclose any potential conflict of interest to the MD/PhD Director. - Except in cases specifically approved in writing by the President authorizing official University involvement, the student in undertaking such employment shall act as an individual and not as an agent of the University and shall not use the name of the University or official University stationery in connection with such work.
 Nor shall the student solicit such employment through use of his or her University position. - In undertaking outside employment the student shall not make use of University facilities, equipment, or personnel without prior written approval of their Research Mentor and the head of the unit responsible for the facilities or personnel.